pnnl/lamellar-runtime/README.md

 TESTING
 -------
-The examples are designed to be run with on at least two compute nodes, but they will work on a single node using the "local" lamellae.
+The examples are designed to be run  on at least two compute nodes, but most will work on a single node using the "local" lamellae.
 Here is a simple proceedure to run the tests that assume a compute cluster and [SLURM](https://slurm.schedmd.com) job manager.
-Please, refer to the job manager documentaiton for details on how to run command on different clusters.
-Lamellar grabs job information (size, distribution, etc.) from the jbo manager and runtime launcher (e.g., MPI, please refer to the BUILING REQUIREMENTS section for a list of tested software versions).
+Please, refer to the job manager documentation for details on how to run command on different clusters.
+Lamellar grabs job information (size, distribution, etc.) from the job manager and runtime launcher (e.g., MPI, please refer to the BUILDING REQUIREMENTS section for a list of tested software versions).

 1. Allocates two compute nodes on the cluster:

 `salloc -N 2 -p partition_name`

-2. Run Lamellar test using `mpiexec` launcher.

-`mpiexec -n 2 ./target/release/test`
-runs a simple acitve message based bandwidth test

-3. Run lamellar examples
+2. Run lamellar examples

 `mpiexec -n 2 ./target/release/examples/{example}`
-where `<test>` in {`all_to_all, array_put, array_static, array, get_bw, put_bw, hello, return`}.
+where `<test>` is the same name as the Rust filenames in each subdirectory in the examples folder (e.g. "am_no_return")

 or alternatively:

 `srun -N 2 -p partition_name -mpi=pmi2 ./target/release/examples/{example}`
-where `<test>` in {`all_to_all, array_put, array_static, array, get_bw, put_bw, hello, return, dft_proxy`}
+where `<test>` is the same name as the Rust filenames in each subdirectory in the examples folder  (e.g. "am_no_return")

-Finally, the number of worker threads used within lamellar is controlled by setting and environment variable: LAMELLAR_THREADS
+Finally, the number of worker threads used within lamellar is controlled by setting an environment variable: LAMELLAR_THREADS

 e.g. `export LAMELLAR_THREADS=10`

-Note, if running on a single node, simple execute the binaries directly, no need to use mpiexec or srun.
+Note, if running on a single node, simply execute the binaries directly, no need to use mpiexec or srun.

 HISTORY
 -------
+- version 0.3.0
+  - recursive active messages
+  - subteam support
+  - support for custom team architectures (Examples/team_examples/custom_team_arch.rs)
+  - initial support of LamellarArray (Am based collectives on distributed arrays)
+  - integration with Rofi 0.2
+  - revamped examples
 - version 0.2.2:
   - Provide examples in readme
 - version 0.2.1: